Cognitive Stimulation Therapy

 ‘CST is found to be beneficial by providing a positive experience of being part of a group and also by providing a supportive and nonthreatening environment which in turn has led to improvements in mood, concentration and confidence’.
 (Spector et al., 2010)

-ReMind UK also offer a course to learn how to cope with dementia day-to-day as well as support sessions for carers of people with a diagnosis.
+For loved ones, there are support sessions for carers of people with dementia.
 Our courses are only possible thanks to generous charitable donations to ReMind UK.

 Skip to content